Frequently Asked Questions

 A: Air conditioners, candles, electric heaters, hot plates, pets (except for fish), George Foreman-type grills, and potpourri burners.
 The complete list is available here: “Packing for the Suite Life” page link.

-Q: What IS NOT permitted to be used to hang personal items on walls?
+Q: What can I use to hang personal items on walls?

-A: Double-sided foam tape, adhesive wall hooks, masking tape, duct tape, screws, and nails may not be used on the walls.
-Students are responsible for any damage to the walls.
+A: We suggest that you use hanging strips that specify they do not damage walls (such as Command, Duck brand or other similar products) and follow the application and removal instructions carefully.
+Double-sided foam tape, adhesive wall hooks, masking tape, duct tape, screws, and nails may not be used on the walls.
+Students are responsible for any damage to the walls, even when using a product that says it will not damage walls.

 Q: What is a room condition report?
 Why is it important?